FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

   }
 ...
 ```
 I've also created some others *css* classed that you can see in the laster *style.css* files.
-For the last time open you terminal and run.
+For the last time open you terminal and run, or reflesh the window.

 ```bash
 $ npm run app